boostercloud/booster/docs/README.md

 also used the `--reduces` flag to specify the events the entity will reduce to produce the Post current state.
 The generator will create one _reducer function_ for each event we have specified (only one in this case).
-Reducer functions in Booster work similarly to the `reduce` callbacks in Javascript: they receive an event and the current state of the entity, and generate a new version of the state.
+Reducer functions in Booster work similarly to the `reduce` callbacks in Javascript: they receive an event and the current state of the entity, and returns the next version of the same entity.
 In this case, when we receive a `PostCreated` event, we can just return a new `Post` entity copying the fields from the event.
 There is no previous state of the Post as we are creating it for the first time: